-- IM(VP(n), s): a factor to reflect rating of context in adnominal verb phrase VP(n) contained in sentence s. - CV(n, s): the number of occurrences of noun n modified by adnominal verb phrases from the 1st sentence in the 1st document to sentence s in document $d \in S$ in documents set S in the order of the time. - J(n): the number of common nouns contained in noun n if noun n is a compound noun.
+- IM(VP(n), s): a factor to reflect rating of context in adnominal verb phrase VP(n) contained in sentence s. - CV(n,s): the number of occurrences of noun n modified by adnominal verb phrases from the 1st sentence in the 1st document to sentence s in document $d \in S$ in document set S in chronological order. - J(n): the number of common nouns contained in noun n if noun n is a compound noun.

-The IM(VP(n), s) is calculated by the following formula 15.
+The IM(VP(n),s) is calculated by the following formula 15.